dorkodu/superpage/README.md

 ```

-### Subrouting / Mounting Routes
+### Sub-routing / Mounting Routes

-Use `$superpage->mount($baseroute, $fn)` to mount a collection of routes onto a subroute pattern.
-The subroute pattern is prefixed onto all following routes defined in the scope. e.g. Mounting a callback `$fn` onto `/movies` will prefix `/movies` onto all following routes.
+Use `$superpage->mount($baseroute, $callback)` to mount a collection of routes onto a sub-route pattern.
+The sub-route pattern is prefixed onto all following routes defined in the scope. e.g. Mounting a callback `$callback` onto `/movies` will prefix `/movies` onto all following routes.

 ```php
 $superpage->mount('/movies', function() use ($superpage) {
     # will result in '/movies/'
     $superpage->get('/', function() {
         echo 'movies overview';